- Describe variations in sexual orientation and gender identity

 Read this draft of Dr. Spitzer’s letter.

-Many people conflate sexual orientation with gender identity because of stereotypical attitudes that exist about homosexuality.
+Many people conflate sexual orientation with gender identity because of stereotypical attitudes that exist about non-heterosexual behavior.
 In reality, these are two related, but different, issues.
-Gender identity refers to one’s sense of being male or female.
+Gender identity refers to one’s sense of being male, female, or another gender.
 Generally, our gender identities correspond to our chromosomal and phenotypic sex, but this is not always the case.
-When individuals do not feel comfortable identifying with the gender associated with their biological sex, then they experience gender dysphoria.
+When individuals do not feel comfortable identifying with the gender associated with their sex assigned at birth, then they experience gender dysphoria.
 Gender dysphoria is a diagnostic category in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) that describes individuals who do not identify as the gender that most people would assume they are.
 This dysphoria must persist for at least six months and result in significant distress or dysfunction to meet DSM-5 diagnostic criteria.
 In order for children to be assigned this diagnostic category, they must verbalize their desire to become the other gender.

-Cisgender is an umbrella terms used to describe people whose sense of personal identity and gender corresponds with their birth sex, while transgender is a term used to describe people whose sense of personal identity does not correspond with their birth sex.
+Cisgender is an umbrella term used to describe people whose sense of personal identity and gender corresponds with their sex assigned at birth, while transgender is a term used to describe people whose sense of personal identity does not correspond with their sex assigned at birth.
 Approximately 1.4 million U.S. adults or .6 percent of the population are transgender according to a 2016 report.

 Many people who are classified as gender dysphoric seek to live their lives in ways that are consistent with their own gender identity.
-This involves dressing in opposite-sex clothing and assuming an opposite-sex identity.
-These individuals may also undertake transgender hormone therapy in an attempt to make their bodies look more like the opposite sex, and in some cases, they elect to have surgeries to alter the appearance of their external genitalia to resemble that of their gender identity (Figure 6).
+This involves dressing in another-sex clothing and assuming another-sex identity.
+These individuals may also undertake gender-affirming hormone therapy in an attempt to make their bodies look more like another sex, and in some cases, they elect to have surgeries to alter the appearance of their external genitalia to resemble that of their gender identity (Figure 6).
 Transgender people who attempt to alter their bodies through medical interventions such as surgery and hormonal therapy are called transsexual individuals.
 They may also be known as male-to-female (MTF) or female-to-male (FTM).
 Not all transgender individuals choose to alter their bodies: many will maintain their original anatomy but may present themselves to society as another gender.

 Link to Learning